 You can find more information about vaccine clinical trials by visiting:

 People who are participating in a CF clinical trial should discuss getting the COVID-19 vaccine, and the timing of the vaccine, with the study doctor and/or research coordinator.

 Although there is no data regarding interactions, there is no reason to believe that the vaccines will interact with CF medications, including CFTR modulators.
 We strongly encourage all people with CF to get vaccinated after discussing it with their care team.

-The CDC recommends that people receive a COVID-19 vaccine alone at least 14 days before or after receiving any other vaccines, such as influenza or shingles vaccines.
+Yes, the CDC states that people can receive a COVID-19 vaccine at the time they receive other vaccines, such as influenza or shingles vaccines.